 My still active community projects are CFMLDeveloper, a service for CFML Developers (ColdFusion, Lucee) offering almost FREE (£1) developer hosting, which I have been running since 1999, I run this to help people try out and learn CFML with minimal effort and to help startups and contractors get going.
 I also built cflive.net, a live web based CFML testing tool.

 Nowadays I am an IT consultant, troubleshooting IT problems, setting up local office works, providing remote support, IT governance, web development, project management etc,

 While I don't do much programming these days, I still do the odd bit of debugging, fixing, performance tuning and general consulting for customers.

-Outside of work I am an ex biker (sadly the bike had to go due to other priorities), a cook, a bit of a cocktail meister, a husband and a father of 4.
-I like rock/metal music, have several tattoos, and am well known for my mohawk of many colours, although age is catching up with me now and I don;t have much of it left :-)
+Outside of work I am an ex-biker (sadly the bike had to go due to other priorities), a cook, a bit of a cocktail meister, a husband and a father of 4.
+I like rock/metal music, have several tattoos, and am well known for my mohawk of many colors, although age is catching up with me now and I don't have much hair left :-)